Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

 * `PreserveState` - Type: `boolean` - If set to `true` then the State field will not be updated.
 Defaults to `false`
 * `PreserveSubState` - Type: `boolean` - If set to `true` then the SubState fields will not be updated.
 Defaults to `false`
 * `PreserveOperationalState` - Type: `boolean` - If set to `true` then the Operational State field will not be updated.
 Defaults to `false`
+* `InPolicy` - Type: `string` - If set, the In Policy flag will be updated when processing assets of this type.
+Supports the following values:
+  * `yes` - Sets the processed assets to In Policy
+  * `__clear__` - Clears the In-Policy flag for the processed assets
 * `NexthinkPlatform` - Type: `string` - When using Nexthink as a data source, this can be optionally set to one of the following values, depending on which type of asset records you wish to import:
   * `windows`
   * `mac_os`